nglasl/silverstripe-apiwesome/README.md

 ### Data Object Exclusions/Inclusions

-ALL data objects are included by default (excluding most core), unless disabled or inclusions have explicitly been defined.
+ALL data objects are included by default (excluding some core), unless disabled or inclusions have explicitly been defined.

 ```php
 DataObjectOutputConfiguration::customise_data_objects('exclude', array(